A quantum picture of light-suppressed photosynthetic charge transfer

-In what follows we study this Hamiltonian, first in an isolated system and then in an open system subject to environment-induced relaxation.
-In an isolated system, the total population of the electron is unity and the local charge is conserved.
-In an open system, the electron eventually vanishes from the system via photoexcitation and subsequent decay into environment.
-Later when we use the open system model to describe electron transport in PSI and PSII, we assume that there is a steady and uniform supply of electrons into $\ket{L}$ such that the local charge is still more or less conserved.
-Moreover, owing to the existence of a large redox potential gradient upstream, we assume negligible back-tunneling of electrons from $\ket{L}$.
+Owing to the existence of a large redox potential gradient up the electron transport chain, Fig.~\ref{fig:zero}(a), we assume negligible back-tunneling of electrons from $\ket{L}$.
 Thus, the flow of electrons is largely one-way and we focus on studying time evolution of the system with an electron initially in $\ket{L}$.
-Deviations of realistic transport from the description of a single electron model with a conserved local charge will be discussed in Sec.~III.
+Deviations of realistic transport from the description of a single electron model with a conserved local charge will be discussed in Section~\ref{sec:discussion}.